baumgach/baumgach.github.io/_pages/cv.md

 * Programme Committee for Medical Imaging with Deep Learning (MIDL) conference 2023
 * Programme Chair for Medical Imaging with Deep Learning (MIDL) conference 2022
-* Co-organizer of the MICCAI workshop on Uncertainty for Safe Utilization of Reporting and Enhancing in medical image applications (UNSURE) 2019--2022
+* Co-organizer of the MICCAI workshop on Uncertainty for Safe Utilization of Reporting and Enhancing in medical image applications (UNSURE) 2019--2023
+* Co-organizer of the MICCAI workshop on AI for Treatment Response Assessment and Prediction (AI4Treat) 2023

 ## Other services and review activities